sodadata/docs/soda-cl/optional-config.md

 ## Add alert configurations

-When Soda Library runs a scan of your data, it returns a check result for each check.
+When Soda runs a scan of your data, it returns a check result for each check.
 Each check results in one of three default states:
 * **pass**: the values in the dataset match or fall within the thresholds you specified
 * **fail**: the values in the dataset _do not_ match or fall within the thresholds you specified
 * **error**: the syntax of the check is invalid